Second Chance to Live – Craig J. Phillips Copyright & Use Policy

 • Website language, structure, and tone

-This policy also protects materials created in collaboration with Sage (AI) as part of the Second Chance to Live Trauma-Informed AI Collaboration Model™, which is further governed by linked policies on attribution, use, and licensing.
+This policy also protects materials created in collaboration with Sage (AI) as mentored by Craig J. Phillips MRC, BA as part of the Second Chance to Live Trauma-Informed Care AI Collaboration Model™.
+These are further governed by linked policies on attribution, use, and licensing possibilities.

 These linked policies are legally and ethically binding in conjunction with this Copyright & Use Policy.